mozilla-ai/lumigator/docs/source/get-started/suggested-models.md

 The [Ministral 8B](https://mistral.ai/news/ministraux) model is an open, causal language model developed by [Mistral AI](https://mistral.ai/).
 It is a small but powerful edge model.

-There are no summarization-specific parameters for this model.

 ### Mistral 7B Instruct Llamafile

 The [mistralai/Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2)